DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

     --o-dereplicated-sequences tmp/mnt/path/to/gg_13_5V2-9/filtereddb/filtereddb/ggV2-9-filtered-phylum-def-sequences-uniq.qza \
     --o-dereplicated-taxa  tmp/mnt/path/to/gg_13_5V2-9/filtereddb/filtereddb/ggV2-9-filtered-phylum-def-tax-derep-uniq.qza
 ```

+# Outputs
+If the pipeline has run successfully, you will have generated several key QIIME2 artifacts `(.qza)` and visualizations `(.qzv)`.
+This section describes the most important final files that are ready for downstream analysis, as well as the intermediate files that are crucial for quality control.

+**Final Artifacts for Downstream Analysis**
+At the end of the tutorial, the phyloseq99 directory is created to hold the four essential files needed to build a phyloseq object in R. These are the primary outputs of the pipeline.

+* `phyloseq99/filtered_table.qza`
+> Description: This is the final, merged Amplicon Sequence Variant (ASV) abundance table.
+It contains the read counts for every ASV in every sample.
+It has been filtered to include only the ASVs that were successfully placed into the phylogenetic tree.

+* `phyloseq99/classification.qza`
+> Description: This file contains the taxonomic lineage (from Kingdom to Species) for every ASV in your feature table.
+The taxonomy was assigned using the classify-consensus-vsearch method against the Greengenes database.

+* `phyloseq99/insertion-tree.qza`
+> Description: This is the rooted phylogenetic tree containing all of your ASVs.
+It was generated using the SEPP fragment insertion tool and is required for phylogenetic diversity metrics like Faith's PD and UniFrac distances.

+* `phyloseq99/metadata.txt`
+> Description: This is your original sample metadata file, placed here for convenience, ready to be imported into R alongside the other artifacts.

+**Key Intermediate and Quality Control Files**

+Throughout the workflow, several visualization artifacts `.qzv` files are generated.
+These are not used in the final analysis but are critical for verifying that each step worked as expected.
+You can view them by dragging the files to view.qiime2.org.

+* `V#/single-end-demuxV#.qzv`
+> Purpose: Initial Read Quality.
+This is the first and most important QC step.
+The interactive quality plot in this file is used to determine the appropriate truncation length (--p-trunc-len) for the DADA2 denoising step.

+* `*V#/dada2-0-200/stats-dada2V#.qzv`
+> Purpose: Denoising Efficiency.
+This file shows how many reads were retained through the filtering, denoising, and merging steps of DADA2.
+You should check this to ensure that a high percentage (e.g., >60-70%) of your input reads were successfully processed.

+* `phylogeny/filtered-table.qzv`
+> Purpose: Final Table Summary.
+This provides a summary of the final, merged feature table after SEPP filtering.
+It is useful for checking the final feature and sample counts and viewing read depth distribution across your samples.

 # Importing QIIME 2 data into RStudio
 With all the necessary files prepared, we can now import the data into RStudio using the [qiime2R](https://github.com/jbisanz/qiime2R) package.
 Here is the list of required files for this tutorial.
 We will copy them into a new folder called Phyloseq99.